HarperDB/httplog/README.md

 ## Notes

 - Consider this a PoC
 - This is not 100% functional.

-It is not properly catching errors (eg. 404s) as I believe the null response is turned into that after the `server.http` callbacks are made
+### Todo

+- Make the logging configurable
+- Add custom field(s) that components can set
+- Add authentication to the taillog endpoint
+- Simplify the implementation, serious refatoring needed
+- Potentially integrate as a core component
+- Handle core generated errors better

 ## Example config.yaml